kegesch/passman-ios/README.md

 3. Having a single .png file for the App-Icon we can run ```yo rn-toolbox:assets --icon resources/apple-touch-icon.png```
 4. When asked for overwriting, reply with ```y```

+## Creating screenshots and mockups
+To pimp up the advertizing these tools might be helpful:
+ - [Shotbot](https://app.shotbot.io) to create screenshots for the AppStore
+ - [mockuphone](https://mockuphone.com/) to create mockup screenshots of specific device

 ### Troubleshooting
 #### Linking new dependencies
 Run ```react-native  link```.
 This should do it unless the library says otherwise.